jalasoft/LifeConfig/README.md

 ```

-LifeConfig simply abstracts details of format and source of configuration into an instance of an interface, accessed by your application without any knowledge.
+LifeConfig simply hides format and source of configuration into an instance of an interface, accessed by your application without any knowledge of such details.

 ##Maven